ElectionDataAnalysis/electiondata/README.md

 Clone the repository to a local machine.
 Navigate to `/path/to/repo/election_anomaly` and run `python3 setup.py install`.

 The main routines are in `src/election_anomaly/main_routines`.
 Each can be run interactively or via a parameter file (template is `src/templates/parameter_file_templates/run_time.par`).
 Only the scripts beginning with a 3-digit number are actively maintained; others are in the process of deprecation.
+ * `010_check_jurisdiction.py` Use this routine to set up jurisdiction files for a new jurisdiction, or to check jurisdiction files that already exist.
+The routine ensures that the jurisdiction directory contains the required files and that the files are consistent with one another.

 To run the modules from within a python script or python interactive shell, import the package with `import election_anomaly`.
 To run one of the main routines from the command line, run `python3 <path/to/main_routines/filename.py` from a directory containing your `run_time.par`